Rich & Creamy Kratom Hot Chocolate

 Pro tip: froth your milk to make an extra-luxurious kratom tea hot chocolate.
 To froth the milk, you can use an immersion blender, handheld frother, or milk steamer – or just put the milk in a jar and shake!
 The thickest foam is usually formed by frothing the milk before combining it with any of the other ingredients.

 Lastly, you can choose which type of kratom you’d like to use in your tea hot chocolate.
-We originally made this recipe on a snowy weekend morning with White Maeng Da kratom tea, and oh man did it pack a punch!
-It was fairly energizing, which may have been due (in part) to the sugar content.
+We originally made this recipe on a snowy weekend morning with 3 White Maeng Da kratom tea bags, and oh man did it pack a punch!
+It was fairly energizing, which may have been due (in part) to the chocolate and sugar content.

 Mixing Things Up